Professional Issues in Clinical Practice

 This class will involve a blend of lecture, discussion, practice sessions, agency visits, and exercises and projects.
 You will be required to participate in class discussion and to this end you will at times need to read material prior to the class so that you are able to make a useful contribution.

-Dennis will provide details of the observation placement and the written work required (one case study).
-The CDC case study will be reviewed by clinical staff who will provide feedback on your professional writing style, use of terms, and correct use of psychological language.
-You will be required to present your case study based on your placement experience to the class at case conference.
+Kyle will provide details of the Child Development Centre (CDC) placement and the written work required (one case study).
+She will also let you know the dates for the introductory session and for your placement.
+The CDC case study will be reviewed by Kyle who will provide feedback on your professional writing style, use of terms, and correct use of psychological language.
+You will be required to present your case study based on your CDC experience to the class at case conference.

 Clinical and community agency site visits

 It is expected that first year clinical students will attend these sessions (along with year 2 and 3 clinical students), which are held each Monday at the University from 11.15am to 12.30pm.
-As mentioned above you will be required to present a case study based on your placement experience to the class.
-First year presentations are scheduled later in the year, so you will have the opportunity to observe the 2nd and 3rd year clinical students present first.
+As mentioned above you will be required to present a case study based on your CDC experience to the class.
 More details (e.g. re length of presentation will be provided later).

 Clinical Skills Workshop

-identify and articulate the roles and tasks that are required of clinical psychologists (e.g., formulation, report writing)
+become familiar with the tasks that are required of clinical psychologists (e.g., formulation, report writing)

 Linked to the following assessments:

-demonstrate an understanding of ethical, legal and related issues in clinical psychology practice
+develop an understanding of ethical, legal and related issues

 Linked to the following assessments: